ashksmith/chempoint-forge/README.md

 ### ☢️ Welcome to Chempoint Forge ☢️
-This project is my first attempt at a Necromunda narriative campaign complete with an custom accompanying terrain set designed and built using a laser cutter at the Tampere Hacklab.
+This project is my first attempt at a Necromunda narriative campaign complete with an custom accompanying terrain set designed and built using a laser cutter.

 The project was designed with FreeCAD and Lightburn.
 The campaign book was designed in LibreOffice Draw.